oxfordcontrol/COSMO.jl/.github/ISSUE_TEMPLATE/human.md

 ---
-name: Bug report
+name: Human file
-about: Create a report to help us find and fix bugs in COSMO.
+about: no Bug, no Bot, no Virus but 100% femaleware
-title: ''
+title: 'woman'
-labels: bug
+labels: human
 assignees: ''

 ---